 - Doing our work in a sacramental spirit: serving meals that are healthy and whole, including guests in decision making, communicating and living non-violently, providing respite and retreat for both guests and volunteers

-- Providing spiritual companionship and deep listening for all who live in the house
+- Providing spiritual companionship and deep listening for all who live in the house and those in aftercare

-- Partnering with local congregations, as houses of worship for those that pass through our doors
+- Partnering with local congregations, as houses of worship, for those that pass through our doors